Research

 At UNT as a TEXAS Bridge Fellow, I have began reducing and analyzing multiwavelength data of roughly ten nearby BGCs with the goal of characterizing the turbulence present in gas surrounding their SMBHs.
 I have throughly enjoyed learning how to work with data from MUSE and ALMA, as well as gaining intuition about turbulence, cooling flows, multiphase galactic atmosphers, and the coupling of multiphase gas.
 Expect to see this work in a publication this spring!

-I'm starting to look at turbulence in star forming regions within the Milky Way as well.
+I am now looking at turbulence in star forming regions within the Milky Way.
 Using 6D data from Gaia and APOGEE, as well as SFH and stellar age estimates derived from the Python package sagitta, I analyzed the structure, natal turbulent kinematics, and expansion trends in these young clusters, as well as how these properties evolved in time over different star forming periods.
-I'm always excited to understand the temporal evolution of galaxies and their constituent pieces, and a publication will be submitted on this topic in the coming months.
+I'm always excited to understand the temporal evolution of galaxies and their constituent pieces, and a publication will be submitted on this topic in the coming weeks.

 The Stellar Halos and Tidal Streams of M82 and NGC 3077